appvia/tako/docs/tutorials/getting-started-with-kev.md

 $ kev init -e local -e stage
 # ✓ Init
 #  → Creating kev.yaml ...
 Done
+#  → Creating docker-compose.kev.dev.yaml ...
+Done
 #  → Creating docker-compose.kev.local.yaml ...
 Done
 #  → Creating docker-compose.kev.stage.yaml ...
 Done
 ```

-_Kev_ has now been initialised and configured.
+Kev has now been initialised and configured.
 It has,
 - Started tracking the `docker-compose.yaml` file as the _source application definition_.
 - Inferred configuration details from the `docker-compose.yaml` file.
 - Assigned sensible defaults for any config it couldn't infer.
-- Created `local` (useful for testing on our own machine) and `staging` (useful for testing on a remote machine) _Compose environment overrides_.
+- Created `dev` (a sandbox used by Kev for continuous development), `local` (useful for testing on our own machine) and `staging` (useful for testing on a remote machine) _Compose environment overrides_.

 It has also generated three files:
 - `kev.yaml`, a manifest that describes our _source application definition_ and _Compose environment overrides_.
-- `docker-compose.kev.*.yaml`, two files to represent our _Compose environment overrides_.
+- `docker-compose.kev.*.yaml`, three files to represent our _Compose environment overrides_.

 #### Manifest: kev.yaml